Balanced Subsampling for Big Data with Categorical Covariates: Balanced Subsampling

 We first consider the nonsingularity of a subsample and provide the following important result. \begin{theorem} Let $\lambda_{\min}(M_s)$ be the smallest eigenvalue of $M_s$.
 For a subsample $X_s$,

 where $n$ is the subsample size of $X_s$, $\nu$ is a positive constant independent of $X_s$,

-$n_j(u)$ is the number of times that the $u$th level of the $j$th covariate is observed in $X_s$, and $n_{jk}(u,v)$ is the number of times that the pair of levels $(u,v)$ is observed for the $j$th and $k$th covariates in $X_s$.
+$n_j(u)$ is the number of times that the $u$th level of the $j$th predictor is observed in $X_s$, and $n_{jk}(u,v)$ is the number of times that the pair of levels $(u,v)$ is observed for the $j$th and $k$th predictors in $X_s$.
 Therefore, $M_s$ is nonsingular if $f(X_s)<1$. \end{theorem}

 Theorem \ref{th1} indicates that we can search for the subsample that minimizes $f(X_s)$ to ensure that the $M_s$ is nonsingular.
-By \eqref{fz}, $f(X_s)$ has two critical components: (a) $f_j=\sum_{u=1}^{q_j}[1/q_j-n_j(u)/n]^2$ that measures the balance of levels for the $j$th covariate, and (b) $f_{jk}=\sum_{u=1}^{q_j}\sum_{v=1}^{q_k}[1/(q_jq_k)-n_{jk}(u,v)/n]^2$ that measures the balance of level combinations for the $j$th and $k$th covariates.
-Clearly, if $f_j=0$, all levels of the $j$th covariate are observed the same number of times in $X_s$ so that they achieve the perfect balance; if $f_{jk}=0$, all pairs of levels for the $j$th and $k$th covariates are observed the same number of times in $X_s$.
+By \eqref{fz}, $f(X_s)$ has two critical components: (a) $f_j=\sum_{u=1}^{q_j}[1/q_j-n_j(u)/n]^2$ that measures the balance of levels for the $j$th predictor, and (b) $f_{jk}=\sum_{u=1}^{q_j}\sum_{v=1}^{q_k}[1/(q_jq_k)-n_{jk}(u,v)/n]^2$ that measures the balance of level combinations for the $j$th and $k$th predictors.
+Clearly, if $f_j=0$, all levels of the $j$th predictor are observed the same number of times in $X_s$ so that they achieve the perfect balance; if $f_{jk}=0$, all pairs of levels for the $j$th and $k$th predictors are observed the same number of times in $X_s$.
 Such balance is called combinatorial orthogonality, and a matrix possessing combinatorial orthogonality is called an orthogonal array.

 Generally, an orthogonal array of strength $t$ is a matrix where entries of each column of the matrix come from a fixed finite set of $q_j$ levels for $j=1,\ldots,p$, arranged in such a way that all ordered $t$-tuples of levels appear equally often in every selection of $t$ columns of the matrix.
-The $t$ is called strength of the orthogonal array.
-Readers are referred to \cite{hedayatorthogonal} for a comprehensive introduction of orthogonal arrays.
-Here is an example of orthogonal array with $p=3$ covariates, each of which has 3 levels, and strength $t=2$:
+The $t$ is called the strength of the orthogonal array.
+Readers are referred to \cite{hedayatorthogonal} for a comprehensive introduction to orthogonal arrays.
+Here is an example of an orthogonal array with $p=3$ predictors, each having 3 levels, and strength $t=2$:

 Each pair of levels in any two columns of the orthogonal array appears once.
 Clearly, we have the following lemma.

 \begin{lemma} A subsample $X_s$ forms an orthogonal array of strength two if and only if $f(X_s)=0$. \end{lemma}